-‘Okay, now I want you to write a comparison of…’ How many times have you heard or asked this question?
-Only for your EAL learners and non EAL learners to stare at you as they try to pluck up the courage to ask you ‘How do I start?’ or ‘What does compare mean?’ or ‘How do I write a comparison?’
+‘Okay, now I want you to write a comparison of…’ or ‘write an evaluation of …; or ‘write a description of…’ How many times have you heard or asked this question?
+Only for your EAL learners and possibly non-EAL learners to stare at you as they try to pluck up the courage to ask you ‘How do I start?’ or ‘What does compare / evaluate / describe mean?’ or ‘How do I write a comparison / evaluation / description?’
+It is unfair to expect learners to write successfully if they do not have access to model texts.
+Model texts can provide (a) an outline of how to structure a text (b) specific language features of the genre e.g. the language of comparing, evaluating or describing etc. (c) subject / topic specific vocabulary.
+All of these are particularly valuable for EAL learners and arguably all learners!

 This is where a vital stage of the Teaching and Learning cycle, something I wrote about in a previous blog post, comes into play.